Subject Leader - Mrs Newbold

 - Planning enables all children access to activities covering the requirements of the National Curriculum.

-- Children will eventually again, post Covid, have the opportunity to attend different sports and activity clubs weekly.
-Clubs maybe be offered by school staff or external sporting organisations.
-Pre Covid, more and varied clubs were planned for September 2020 and this is still the intention in future years.
+- Children have the opportunity to attend different sports and activity clubs at lunchtime and after school.
+Clubs are offered by school staff and external sporting organisations.

 - Pupils are encouraged to take part in competitive sport.
-Upon joining school, each child is allocated to a house team.
-A playground athletics inter house competition now takes place yearly in the autumn term followed by our annual Sports Day in the Summer Term.
+Inter house competitions take place including our annual Sports Day in the Summer Term.

-- Inter school virtual competitions for 2020 – 2021 organised by CWSSP allow more of our children to take part in events against schools across Warwickshire, Coventry and Solihull.
+- Inter school virtual competitions for 2020/2021 and 2021/2022 organised by CWSSP allow more of our children to take part in events against schools across Warwickshire, Coventry and Solihull.

 - The Daily Mile initiative is encouraged across the school.

-- Swimming lessons are offered to enable children to work towards and meet the National Curriculum expectations of :
+- Swimming lessons are offered to all KS2 children with the aim of meeting the National Curriculum expectations of being able to:

 - perform safe self-rescue in different water-based situations.